 When you sign up for a share at a customized drop off site, you will choose your pick-up location and your share size.
 Then you will rank the vegetables on a scale from “never” to “I love it.”
 Our CSA platform then designs your box.
 Each week it gives you the opportunity to adjust the selections – and, if you wish, to augment your box with additional items.
-For example, if you are having a party, you might need two more head of lettuce and another watermelon.
+For example, if you are having a party, you might need two more heads of lettuce and another watermelon.
 Those items will be charged to your account.

 Can I split my share with a family member or friend?

 What happens if I go on vacation?

 You may have a neighbor, friend or family member come and pick up your share.
 If you pick up from a farmers market, you can pick up a missed share the following week.
-If you get a customized share at a drop off site, you can put your share on hold and add the items other weeks.
-If you forget to put your share on hold, we will donate the share to one of our food bank partners.
+If you get a customized share at a drop off site, you can reschedule your share to double up on another week.
+If you forget to reschedule your drop off share, we will donate the share to one of our food bank partners.

 Can I switch share types in mid-season?